-4. Housing Plan for and accommodate Encourage the availability of affordable housing to all economic segments of the population of this state, promote a variety of residential densities and housing types, and encourage preservation of existing HB 1220 resulted in new required housing allocations as part of RCW 36.70A.070 Comprehensive Plans- 4.1 Comprehensive Plans must include a housing element that plans for and accommodates housing affordable to all economic segments of the population.
-The housing element must include an inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth; including units for moderate, low, very low and extremely low- income households; and emergency housing, emergency shelters and permanent supportive housing (PSH).
-Allow for an adequate supply of land use options to provide housing for a wide range of incomes, housing types and densities.
-Mandatory elements in order to plan for and accommodate housing for different area median incomes (AMI) 4.2 At a minimum, each jurisdiction shall provide sufficient capacity to accommodate the number and type, of units allocated to the jurisdiction through regional allocation process described in Appendix B. Comprehensive plans, development regulations, and funding mechanisms shall also be consistent with the following housing allocation policies; Formatted: Font: 12 pt a.Housing allocations including PSH, low, very low and extremely low income 4.1 households shall be prioritized in, and shall be primarily allocated to, urban areas Formatted: Font: 12 pt with good access to access to transit and services.
-Formatted: Normal, No bullets or numbering b.
+Plan for and accommodate Encourage the availability of affordable housing to all economic segments of the population of this state, promote a variety of residential densities and housing types, and encourage preservation of existing housing stock.

+- Allow for an adequate supply of land use options to provide housing for a wide range of incomes, housing types and densities.
+Comprehensive Plans must include a housing element that plans for and accommodates housing affordable to all economic segments of the population.
+The housing element must include an inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth, including units for low, very low and extremely low-income households, and emergency housing, emergency shelters and permanent supportive housing (PSH), - 4.2 At a minimum, each jurisdiction shall provide sufficient capacity to accommodate the number and type of units allocated to the jurisdiction through regional allocation process described in Appendix B. Comprehensive plans, development regulations, and funding mechanisms shall also be consistent with the following housing allocation policies: - a.
+Housing allocations including PSH, low, very low and extremely low-income households shall be prioritized in, and shall be primarily allocated to, urban areas with good access to transit and services. - b.
 Rural areas typically lack access to transit and services, but may have localized or unique housing needs, such as housing for rural resource employees or housing for extended family members.
-In such areas, accessory dwelling units may be considered. an appropriate strategy for addressing rural housing needs.
-RCW 36.70A.070 Comprehensive c.
-Consistent with the process described in Appendix B, locations without access to transit or services, including rural areas and towns, may have some of their allocation of low, very low and extremely low-income households, emergency shelters and PSH given Plans Mandatory Elements includes consideration of the role of by the Department of Commerce methodology or an approved equivalent quantitative method, reallocated to urban areas in cities with more access to services and transit available. accessory dwelling units. d.
-The reconciliation process described in Appendix B may be used to reallocate housing numbers if needed, in coordination with land capacity analysis and population and employment allocation reconciliation processes. e.
-Avoid further concentrations of low-income, PSH and emergency shelter housing. f.
-Increase opportunities and capacity for housing that is affordable close to Employment, education, shopping, public services and public transit.
-Count vwide Planning Policies, 2024 January 10 g.
-To provide equal access and to equitably meet the needs of Skagit County's vulnerable populations, PSH and emergency shelter capacity will be allocated to urban areas in a geographically balanced fashion and proportionate to each UGA's population; it also should be in areas that are widespread around the County to ensure access for all.
+In such areas, accessory dwelling units may be considered. - c.
+Consistent with the process described in Appendix B, locations without access to transit or services, including rural areas and towns, may have some of their allocation of low, very low and extremely low-income households, emergency shelters and PSH given by the Department of Commerce methodology or an approved equivalent quantitative method, reallocated to urban areas in cities with more access to services and transit. - d.
+The reconciliation process described in Appendix B may be used to reallocate housing numbers if needed, in coordination with land capacity analysis and population and employment allocation reconciliation processes. - e.
+Avoid further concentrations of low-income, PSH and emergency shelter housing. - f.
+Increase opportunities and capacity for housing that is affordable and close to employment, education, shopping, public services and public transit.